namecoin/dnssec-hsts/README.md

 ### Chromium

 You'll first need to install [certdehydrate-dane-rest-api](https://github.com/namecoin/certdehydrate-dane-rest-api).
-Then install DNSSEC-HSTS in Firefox as you would any other WebExtension.
+Then install DNSSEC-HSTS in Chromium as you would any other WebExtension.

 ### Other browsers